OnlyOneUseAcc/SoterAnalitics/README.md

 15 seconds of data, makes prediction on one time series

 ## Experiment
-Demonstration how algorithm can work with line by line input start experiment - `python experiment.py` model can be found [here](https://drive.google.com/file/d/1-SYOkcW7XcmsHZMVSmP44y5pH5GloPZ3/view?usp=sharing)
+Demonstration how algorithm can work with line by line input

+start experiment - `python experiment.py`

+model for experiment can be found [here](https://drive.google.com/file/d/1-SYOkcW7XcmsHZMVSmP44y5pH5GloPZ3/view?usp=sharing)

 It saves results of experiment in `.json` file with
 `